GED to passing the TEAS and becoming an RN." />

 Whether you earned your GED last month or twenty years ago, your path to becoming a Registered Nurse (RN) or Licensed Practical Nurse (LPN) is entirely within reach.
 While the journey involves rigorous academic preparation and competitive entrance exams like the TEAS 7 or HESI A2, your GED is fully recognized by almost all nursing schools as a valid high school diploma equivalent.

-In this comprehensive roadmap, we will break down the exact steps you need to take to transition from holding a GED to holding a nursing license.
-We will cover prerequisites, entrance exams, choosing the right program, and how to make your application stand out from the crowd.
+In this comprehensive roadmap, we'll break down the exact steps you need to take to transition from holding a GED to holding a nursing license.
+We'll cover prerequisites, entrance exams, choosing the right program, and how to make your application stand out from the crowd.

 Step 1: Understand How Nursing Schools View the GED

-Before diving into the academic requirements, it is essential to address the elephant in the room: Do college admissions committees look down on a GED compared to a high school diploma?
+Before we get into the academic requirements, let's address the elephant in the room: Do college admissions committees look down on a GED compared to a high school diploma?

 For community colleges and the vast majority of state universities, the answer is a resounding no. These institutions use the GED to satisfy the basic requirement of secondary education completion.
 Once you check that box, the admissions committee immediately moves their focus to the metrics that actually matter for nursing school success: your college-level prerequisite GPA and your scores on nursing entrance exams.